-Property distribution laws are complex.
-A divorce lawyer with knowledge of them and experience fighting for fair settlements in and out of court for clients is priceless.
+Property distribution laws are complicated.
+If a couple cannot come to an agreement on how they would like to split their community property, a judge will do it for them.
+A divorce lawyer with knowledge of them and experience fighting for settlements in and out of court for clients is a priceless asset.

 Easily the most emotional aspect of splitting with a spouse is having to share custody of children.
-The courts in Texas favor giving both parents access to their children but consider the children’s best interests above anything else.
+The presumption under the Texas Family Code is that one parent has a Standard Possession Schedule.

 Complex and High Net Worth Divorces

 Couples with a high net worth make special considerations when they decide to divorce.
-Assets and property must be cataloged and valued accurately so they can be split between the spouses fairly.
-Special appraisers and finance experts may need to be called in to help accomplish this in complex divorce cases.
+Assets and property must be cataloged and valued accurately so they can be split between the spouses in a “just and right” manner.
+In complex divorce cases, special appraisers and finance experts may need to be called in to help accomplish this.

 It can become difficult to determine what is community property and what is separate property.
-Pre and postnuptial agreements, trusts, real estate, investment properties and retirement accounts can all be involved with complex cases and can make the process much more complicated.
-A divorce attorney with experience helping high net worth couples is a must to protect your rights and ensure a fair settlement.
+Pre and postnuptial agreements, trusts, real estate, investment properties, and retirement accounts can all be involved with complex cases and can make the process much more complicated.
+A divorce attorney with experience helping high net worth couples is a must to protect your rights and ensure just settlement.

 Pre and Postnuptial Agreements

 Some people’s financial circumstances warrant the practical need for a pre or postnuptial agreement to protect money and assets.
-One of the most common reasons for this is when wealth has been passed down through a family from generation to generation, but other situations can create this need.
+One of the most common reasons for this is when wealth has been passed down through a family from generation to generation, but there are certainly other situations that create this need too.
 Pre and postnuptial agreements can include anything in Texas, including:

 • What property will remain separate